 The influence of Covid-19 and the medical sector

-When the pandemic took hold of the world, it demanded for better efficiency from the medical industry.
+When the pandemic took hold of the world, it demanded for better efficiency such as COVID testing near you.
 People in the field were scrambling for a cure, a vaccine, a way to detect the virus in the fastest and more efficient way possible.

 According to research, infectious diseases similar to influenza and vector borne diseases have been a driving force behind the growth of microplate readers in the global market.
 This means that prior to the coronavirus outbreak, there’s already been a significant headway in the industry.
 According to a report released by the World Health Organization back in 2017, dengue accounted for more than 390 million patients all over the world.
 Back in 2015, the International Journal of Nanomedicine released that there were 429,000 deaths caused by malaria.